b3-exmo/b3-exmo.github.io/docs/Christianity/Second Coming.md

 Really, though&mdash; if God wanted Old Testament prophets to hype up Jesus' *Second Coming*, don't you think God would be more proactive in [[Bible#Imperfect translation|preserving those documented prophecies]] for our modern day?
 No?
 The Bible is sometimes mistranslated, due to wicked mens' agency?
 Isn't a central tenant of Mormonism that people [won't be punished](https://www.churchofjesuschrist.org/study/scriptures/pgp/a-of-f/1?lang=eng&id=p2#p2) for their ancestors' sins?

-I recall reading about contemporaries in ancient Jerusalem refusing to believe that Jesus was the Messiah during His ministry, because His humble origins didn't line up with the Old Testament prophecies.
-I don't recall if it was Sadducees or Pharisees, but... maybe that misunderstanding could have been avoided altogether if prophets of old hadn't skipped ahead 3,000 years?
+I recall reading about contemporaries in ancient Jerusalem refusing to believe that Jesus was the Messiah during His ministry, because His humble origins didn't line up with the Old Testament prophecies about the *second* coming.
+I don't recall if it was Sadducees or Pharisees, but... perhaps that misunderstanding could have been avoided altogether if prophets of old hadn't skipped ahead 3,000 years?
 If those prophets were simply to be a mouthpiece for God, relaying divine information, then I would attribute that to God telling us feeble-minded mortals the wrong thing at the wrong time.
 What the hell, God?

 &nbsp;